Home

 3. Make your own green energy from the sun or wind.
 Highly efficient solar panels are being created using nano solar technology.
 Compact, efficient residential and industrial wind turbines are also being developed that are much smaller and produce more energy than current machines.
 The Green Living Revolution is creating much more efficient green technology.

 About 14% of home energy use is related to heating water.
-Consider using a Solar Water Heater to conserve energy and reduce your utility bill.
+Consider using a solar water heater to conserve energy and reduce your utility bill.

 4. Reduce or eliminate the use of paper towels and napkins.
 Use cloth napkins and cut up old towels to use instead of paper towels - then wash and reuse.
 When you do buy paper towels and toilet paper, purchase brands that are unbleached and are made from recycled paper.